 The nearest international airport is Aalborg Airport.
 By car, it takes around 50 minutes to cover the distance.
 You will also find a frequent bus connection to and from the airport.

 If you’re driving to Frederikshavn, the easiest way is simply to follow freeway E45 directly north.
 This freeway goes directly from the Danish-German border up to Frederikshavn.
 That makes the entire journey very straightforward if you are driving through Denmark.

 Of course, a significant amount of travelers are actually coming to Frederikshavn by ferry.
 If that includes you, you will be arriving in the port of Frederikshavn which is already quite central.
-There are lots of parking spaces near the port, and you will also find buses departing to other places around the town.
+There are lots of parking spaces near the port, and you will also find buses departing to other places around town.

 Things to do in Frederikshavn